Need Help? Let's Talk

 - Alcoholic and cold drinks

-- Personal expenses such as laundry, telephone calls, sweets, snacks, beverages, and bar bills.
+- Personal expenses include laundry, telephone calls, sweets, snacks, beverages, and bar bills.

 - Travel Insurance